silverpresident/Sports-Day-Manager/.kilocode/rules/memory-bank/context.md

   - Generate Events, Participants, Participation, and Results
   - Delete all Results, Participation, Participants, and Events
   - Documentation in docs/developer-module.md
+- **EventService implemented** (December 2025):
+  - IEventService interface and EventService implementation
+  - Public EventController refactored to use service layer
+  - Event Details view with full event information and results
+- **House Details and Members views implemented** (December 2025):
+  - Extended IHouseService with new methods for house details and rankings
+  - HouseDetailsViewModel and HouseMembersViewModel created
+  - Public HouseController updated with Details and Members actions
+  - House Details view shows: house info, leaders, overall ranking, division rankings, leaderboard, event results
+  - House Members view shows: all participants with expandable event participation details
+  - House Index updated with links to Details and Members views

 ## Current Focus